abpio/abp-commercial-docs/en/tutorials/mobile/react-native.md

 export default CreateUpdateBookForm;
 ```

-- `formik` will manage form state, validation and value changes.
+- `formik` will manage the form state, validation and value changes.
-- `Yup` allows the build validation schema.
+- `Yup` allows for the build validation schema.
-- `AbpSelect` component used for select book type.
+- `AbpSelect` component is used to select the book type.
-- `submit` method will pass form values to `CreateUpdateBookScreen` component.
+- `submit` method will pass the form values to the `CreateUpdateBookScreen` component.

 ![Create New Book Icon](../../images/create-book-icon.png)